pywren/alternative_clouds/azure/README.md

 * Because Azure doesn't have isolation between concurrent containers, sticking a runtime into persistent storage means we don't have to deal with any race conditions or coordination between threads trying to write the same binary to the same location.

 To deploy a runtime, we need a few steps:
-1. **Get a runtime **
+1. Get a runtime

     a.
 Azure Functions containers run Windows Server 2012, so we'd need to create the runtime on a VM running Windows.
 Unfortunately, you can't SSH onto a windows VM without installing and running cygwin first.
 The only way to access a windows VM is through Remote Desktop Protocol.

         i.
-Linux containers are planned to come out in the future though.
+Linux containers are planned to come out in the future though. ** As of November 2017, I Linux Containers are available **

     b.
 I have a `python 2.7` runtime publicly available in a storage bucket that we can pull from.
 I made this manually, RDPing onto a machine, setting up conda, and installing packages.
 This is the only way to make a runtime right now.